 Access to the Internet varies, but is significantly lower in rural communities, among the elderly and disabled, and among minority communities.
 Moving Public Notices to the Internet will make it more difficult for many Texans to read, or even have access to those notices.

-- 40% of American adults do not have a high-speed broadband connection at home. i Thirty-one percent of Texans do not have high-speed internet at home.
+- Twenty-five percent of Americans do not have internet of any kind at home.
+Twenty-six percent of Texans do not have high-speed internet at home.

 Minority Access to Public Notice matters.

 State and local agencies are required to make a good faith effort to utilize Historically Underutilized Businesses (“HUB”s) in contracts.
 Proposed Texas State HUB goals range from 11% to 32%, depending on the procurement category.
 In the most recent disparity study, none of these goals were achieved. v